 Whilst the ARCP assessment will be the vehicle for the revalidation of trainee doctors, it should be noted that these processes are not interdependent.
 Revalidation is a process which all doctors must undergo and is solely concerned with an individual's Fitness to Practise.
-The ARCP process is concerned with the achievement of competences in relation to a specialty training programme curriculum.
+The ARCP process is concerned with educational performance and the achievement of competences in relation to a specialty training programme curriculum.
+The ARCP provides advice to the Postgraduate Dean, in their role as Responsible Officer, about revalidation of the trainee to enable the Responsible Officer to make a recommendation to the GMC.
+(Gold Guide 4.131)